Sunday, 19 September 2021

 Even when such dialogic engagement falters, belief in the oneness of humanity ensures that accounts of irreconcilable differences are balanced against possibilities of cooperation and understanding.

 This is silly.
 Hitler and Churchill agreed that humanity was a single species.
 They also agreed that Indians were very poor specimens of that species.
-Hitler would rather have had the Brits rule the Indians but, given Churchill's attitude, the Fuhrer was cool with the Japanese taking it over.
+Hitler would rather have had the Brits rule the Indians but, given Churchill's attitude to Jews, the Fuhrer was cool with the Japanese taking it over.

 Morally, too, the INC came out partition on a higher footing because Nehru and Gandhi did protest against ethnic cleansing of Muslim But they refused to jail anyone- or even suspend them from Congress membership- for killing or chasing Muslims away.